Fried Wontons

 A plate of fried wontons ready to serve with sweet and sour sauce.

-Simply put, wontons are dumplings.
-They are under the big umbrella of Chinese dumplings, which come in a variety of shapes and sizes.
+Simply put, wontons are a type of dumpling.
+They fall under the wide umbrella of Chinese dumplings, which come in all sorts of shapes and sizes.

 Ingredients for fried wontons such as ground pork, shrimp, soy sauce, wonton wrappers, ground white pepper, water, vegetable oil and sesame oil.